-Current Performance: For the 2022 Post Election Review, 2022 General Election vote totals for the Office of U.S. Representative and Governor / Lt.
+Current Performance: There were not any state elections in 2023 so no post-election audits were performed.
+However, for the 2022 Post Election Review vote totals for the Office of U.S. Representative and Governor / Lt.
 Governor were reviewed for six precincts.
 A total of 4,760 votes were hand-counted by election judges.
 The review determined that there was not any unexplained differences and votes were tabulated 100% accurately for the selected offices and precincts.